major75/rusty-gossip/README.md

   -V, --version            Print version
 ```

 Also you can setup program options in .env file placed in the same directory with the executable.
-Then you will able to run the program without command line options.
+Then you will be able to run the program without command line options.
 Be aware cli options have higher priority over .env file.

 #### Examples of usage via command line options: